InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 Those driving the InnerSource initiative in the organisation need to help the teams and individuals that are lacking a deep background in open source, and therefore have a less intuitive understanding of InnerSource.

-Clarity should be provided around these two areas:
+Clarity and documentation should be provided around these two areas:

 ### Why does the organisation want to adopt InnerSource?